Where should i ski today?

 If you are in trouble phone the PGHM (Mountain Rescue) on +33 4 50 53 16 89 or the Emergency services on 112.

-What's the best way to get around in Chamonix
+What's the best way to get around in Chamonix?

 Chamonix is unlike your average French Alpine ski resort in that the ski areas are not interlinked.
 Even if you choose to stay in Chamonix itself you will need transport to go skiing or you’ll have a pretty substantial walk up hill to get to the Brevent ski area.
 For this reason your three options are self drive, concierge or public transport.

-At Chalet Sous les Bois the majority of our guests choose to hire a car at Geneva.
+The majority of our guests choose to hire a car at Geneva.
 Those with a bigger budget opt for the concierge service in the winter, and the few, who are on a tighter budget but really want an awesome place to say, choose to take the bus.
 (The bus from this chalet is 100% doable but it’s time consuming and therefore you need to decide how best to fill your time).

 If you want to have at totally ‘hands off’ holiday then the concierge service is FANTASTIC – especially if you are a group who need to accommodate a lot of different needs.